-Charlotte Jackson Fine Art, founded by gallerist Charlotte Jackson in 1998, has gained international recognition for their focus on Monochrome artworks, light and space and California modernists.
-The gallery has a well-defined and unique vision, which is presented internationally through a number of visually stimulating, high quality exhibitions throughout the year.
+Charlotte Jackson Fine Art, founded by gallerist Charlotte Jackson in 1998, has gained international recognition for their focus on Monochrome artworks, light and space, and California modernists.
+The gallery has a well-defined and unique vision, which is presented internationally through a number of visually stimulating, high-quality exhibitions throughout the year.
 Charlotte Jackson represents renowned artists such as Charles Arnoldi, James Turrell and Anne Truitt, among numerous others.
-Charlotte Jackson’s other ventures include founding the non-profit arts organisation Art Santa Fe Presents, the organisation behind Art Santa Fe art fair in 2003.
+Charlotte Jackson’s other ventures include founding the non-profit arts organization Art Santa Fe Presents, the organization behind Art Santa Fe art fair in 2003.
 Over the years, Jackson has elevated the status of this fair from a regional to an important event for the international art community.

 James Kelly Contemporary

 James Kelly Contemporary is unique to Santa Fe and the Southwest region of the United States.
 Focusing on museum-quality exhibitions by national and international emerging and established post-war artists, the gallery is recognized for its high standard of exhibition content and presentation.
 Established in 1997, James Kelly’s 1998 inaugural exhibition featured the now internationally acclaimed artists Agnes Martin, Bruce Nauman, Susan Rothenberg, and Richard Tuttle, all of whom were living in the Santa Fe region at the time.
 The gallery has since maintained deep ties to the region, representing local artists whilst also bringing in the latest international talents.
 James Kelly Contemporary has also been instrumental in the ongoing development of the Railyard District, the focal point of the Santa Fe contemporary art community.